-Income distributed from the REIT will be taxed at the prevailing corporate tax rate (i.e. 25% for year of assessment 2014).
-A preferential tax rate of 20% (expected to be reduced to 19% effective year of assessment 2016) on the first RM 500,000 of chargeable income will apply if the corporate unit holder is a "Small and Medium Enterprise" ("SME") for the purposes of the MITA.
+Income distributed from the REIT will be taxed at the prevailing corporate tax rate of 24%.
+A preferential tax rate of 19% (reduced to 18% effective year of assessment 2017) on the first RM 500,000 of chargeable income will apply if the corporate unit holder is a "Small and Medium Enterprise" ("SME") for the purposes of the MITA.

-With effect from the year of assessment 2009, the definition of a SME has been re-defined as a company resident in Malaysia which has paid up ordinary share capital of RM 2.5 million or less at the beginning of the basis period of a year of assessment provided:
+With effect from the year of assessment 2009, the definition of a SME has been re-defined as a company resident in Malaysia that has a paid up ordinary share capital of RM 2.5 million or less at the beginning of the basis period of a year of assessment provided: